Get In Touch

 Probate and inheritance disputes can be highly complex.
 We can help you challenge the terms of a will if you feel you’ve been treated unfairly.

-You may find a claim has been brought against you in relation to a probate and inheritance dispute.
+You may find a claim has been brought against you (as personal representative or intended beneficiary) in relation to a probate and inheritance dispute.
 Whatever your circumstances, we’ll defend your rights so you receive everything you’re entitled to.

 "Chun has dealt with my difficult circumstances with unfailing professionalism, honesty, integrity and compassion.
 It was a very difficult time of life for me, both emotionally and financially, and Chun has been fantastic...always responsive, always well informed and always reliable."